What sort of personal information do we usually collect?

 Sometimes we may need to collect personal information from third parties such as:

-- health service providers (such as hospitals, general practitioners and allied health providers) and electronic claiming software providers;
+- health service providers (such as hospitals, general practitioners, optometrists, including HCF Eyecare and allied health providers) and electronic claiming software providers

-- if you are a provider, from the Department of Human Services, government regulatory agencies, electronic claiming software providers and our members; or
+- if you are a provider, from the Department of Human Services, government regulatory agencies, electronic claiming software providers and our members

-- research companies that collect feedback from customers on behalf of us.
+- research companies that collect feedback from members on behalf of us.

 What happens if you do not give us this information?

 It is your right not to give us any information and not to identify yourself to us.
-However, if you choose not to give us the personal information we request or do not to identify yourself to us, we may not be able to:
+However, if you choose not to give us the personal information we request, or do not identify yourself to us, we may not be able to:

-- provide you with relevant retirement and aged care services or dental treatment; or
+- Provide you with relevant insurance, health, dental, optical or retirement and aged care services.

 How do we use your personal information?

-1. Insurance, Health, Dental and Retirement and Health Care Services
+1. Insurance, Health, Dental, Optical, Retirement and Health Care Services

-Your personal information is collected so that we can comply with laws, manage our relationship with you, record your treatment, provide products and services to you (some of which may be provided by third party providers on our behalf) including insurance, health, dental, retirement and health care services, administer, process and audit claims, assess your insurance, health and related lifestyle needs, develop products and services that may better serve those needs, assess your possible interest in any such products or services and tell you about these, resolve any legal and/or commercial complaints or issues, and perform other functions and activities relating to the business of the HCF group of companies.
+We may also use your personal information for our legitimate interest in complying with applicable laws, assessing your insurance, health and related lifestyle needs, developing products and services that may better serve those needs, assessing your possible interest in any such products or services and with your consent, telling you about these, conducting risk forecasting functions (with your consent), improving our service delivery, resolving any legal and/or commercial complaints or issues and performing other functions and activities relating to the business of the HCF Group.

 In some instances, participation in these programs is offered to all members.
 In other instances, the invitation to participate is targeted; at specific members who are most likely to benefit from participation in the programs.